udaykiriti/TrafficManagementSystem/README.md

 **Prerequisites:**
 - Docker Engine 20.10+
 - Docker Compose 2.0+
-- 4GB+ RAM for Docker
+- 4GB+ RAM for Docker [prefer more for some smoooth operatorr...]

 **Quick Start:**